CodeIQLabs/codeiqlabs-aws-cdk/README.md

 - **Zero dependency conflicts** with the new bundler approach
 - **Enhanced TypeScript rules** and better error handling

-## Contributing

-### Adding New Library Stacks

-1. Create a new stack file under `src/stacks/management/` or `src/stacks/workload/`
-2. Extend the appropriate base stack class (`ManagementBaseStack` or `WorkloadBaseStack`)
-3. Follow the BaseStack + L2 Construct pattern (wrap a single high-level construct)
-4. Add comprehensive TypeScript types and props interfaces
-5. Update the appropriate `index.ts` to export your stack
-6. Add usage examples to this README

-### Adding New Constructs

-1. Create a new directory under `src/constructs/`
-2. Implement your construct following existing patterns
-3. Add comprehensive TypeScript types
-4. Include SSM parameter and CloudFormation output creation
-5. Update the main `index.ts` to export your construct
-6. Add usage examples to this README

-### Code Quality

-This project uses:

-- **ESLint** with `@codeiqlabs/eslint-prettier-config` for code quality
-- **Prettier** for consistent code formatting
-- **TypeScript** for type safety
-- **Husky** for pre-commit hooks
-- **lint-staged** for staged file linting

 ## Release Process

 This package uses automated release management with changesets: